 "It's the best restaurant toy EVER," a mom friend at swim lessons told me, as my son made a beeline for her kid's bricks.

 She wasn't kidding.
-Sure enough, soon other boys and girls wandered over, like zombies, or moths to a flame.
+Soon other boys and girls wandered over, like zombies, or moths to a flame.

-I immediately ordered a box — $20 for 300 pieces on Amazon — and can't remember the last time I was as happy with a toy purchase — heck, any purchase — in a long time.
+I immediately ordered a box — $20 for 300 pieces on Amazon — and can't remember the last time I was this happy with a toy purchase — heck, any purchase.

 Now, we bring them everywhere: restaurants, sports events where the other sibling is bored, and I'm sure we'll bring them on trips.
 I look forward to eating in peace for many, many meals to come.

 "Because you can basically make anything you want out of them," my 7-year-old told me.
 And he's right: Even though each piece has the same shape, the combinations are endless, so they're challenging for big or little kids.
 (For kids under 3, check out the Plus-Plus Big set.)